aequitas/cinekid-render-server/README.md

     make status

-To run the testsuite against the virtual environment run:
+To run the testsuite against the virtual environment run (outside of virtual machines):

     make integration-test